srt32/go-ruby-redis-ring/README.md

   the go-redis consistent hash override.
 - `artifacts/comparison_custom.json` – summary statistics comparing Ruby to the
   custom Go implementation.
+- `artifacts/keys_no_hashtags.json` – the deterministic key set regenerated
+  without Redis hash tags for the follow-up experiment.
+- `artifacts/ruby_assignments_no_hashtags.json` – Ruby shard choices for the
+  no-hash-tag key set.
+- `artifacts/go_consistent_assignments_no_hashtags.json` – go-redis override
+  results for the no-hash-tag key set.
+- `artifacts/comparison_consistent_no_hashtags.json` – comparison proving the
+  override reaches 100% parity once key normalization becomes a no-op.

 The comparison JSON files include match counts, mismatch examples, and metadata about the algorithms so they can be consumed by other tooling.